SUBJECTS — Drama/England;

 Hamlet finds disaster when he tries to follow the Ghost’s demand for quick revenge.
 Polonius, rather than the King, is behind the curtain.
 The killing of Polonius sets in motion the events that seal Hamlet’s fate, motivating Laertes to kill Hamlet and making it clear to Claudius that Hamlet is a threat to his power.
 The attempt at simple revenge, even after the positive proof of Claudius’ guilt at the play, makes Hamlet, like Romeo and Laertes, subject to the law of unintended consequences.

 One of the central questions of the play is why Hamlet delays in killing Claudius.
 Many people have advanced theories to explain why Hamlet’s urge for revenge is blocked.
 Some say that Hamlet is an intellectual neurotic who cannot act.
 Others say that his Oedipal conflicts block him.
 There are hundreds, if not thousands, of theories.
-But perhaps the answer doesn’t lie in what is blocking Hamlet.
-Actually, Hamlet did try, fairly early in the play, to take revenge on the King.
+It is important to note that Hamlet did try, fairly early in the play, to take revenge on the King.
 He not only failed, but he killed another man and isolated himself forever from the woman he loved.
 (He also set in motion the chain of events that would lead to his death.
 But he didn’t know this until the very end of the play.)
-So, the question is not why didn’t Hamlet act, the question is why did Hamlet wait to try to take revenge a second time?
-The answer is that he learned from his first attempt at revenge that revenge itself is evil.
-Hamlet cannot act until the killing of Claudius is necessary to save the state and revenge is only a secondary motive.
+So, the question is not why didn’t Hamlet act, the question is why did Hamlet wait before his second attempt to take Claudius’ life?

-Just before Hamlet takes the action we’ve all been waiting for, the King allows Gertrude, the only person for whom he has any affection, to drink the poisoned wine.
-In order to save the Queen, Claudius would have had to admit the conspiracy against Hamlet and his own guilt.
+Just before Hamlet takes the action we’ve all been waiting for, Claudius allows Gertrude to drink the poisoned wine.
+She is the only person in the play for whom Claudius has shown any real affection.
+However, in order to save the Queen, Claudius would have to admit the conspiracy against Hamlet and his own guilt.
 When Laertes discloses that Claudius is to blame for the killings, the King is revealed as an evil person who will continue to corrupt others and cause their deaths, just as he had done to Laertes and the Queen.
 The killing of the King is now an execution, an act that is necessary for the good of society as a whole.

 Laertes takes revenge upon Hamlet for the death of his father.
 Like Hamlet’s attempt at revenge that led to the death of Polonius, Laertes’ action is rash and poorly thought out but also taken under great provocation.
-Laertes is remorseful, and we agree with this remorse because Hamlet’s killing of his father, even when considered the indirect cause of Ophelia’s death, did not justify full retribution.
+Laertes is remorseful, and we agree with this remorse because Hamlet’s killing of his father was an accident, and even when considered the indirect cause of Ophelia’s death, did not justify full retribution.

 Shakespeare, using our own instinctive reactions to the events of the play, shows revenge as a potent force for evil when it rules the actions of someone rash like Laertes, like Romeo, or like Hamlet when he kills Polonius.
-As Laertes, Romeo, and Hamlet discover, unexpected and disastrous consequences flow in the wake of revenge.
+Laertes, Romeo, and Hamlet discover that unexpected and disastrous consequences flow in the wake of revenge.
 Hamlet is not a hero throughout most of the play.
 Rather, he becomes a hero by keeping his revenge waiting until its expression serves other, more legitimate ends.
-Through this play, Shakespeare reaches beyond the grave, and instructs us all that revenge alone is never an adequate basis for taking action.
+In this play, Shakespeare reaches through time and instructs us all that revenge alone is never an adequate basis for taking action.
 There must also be some overriding disinterested purpose beneficial to society as a whole.